bryce-crichfield/bryce-crichfield/README.md

 - 💡 Let's join forces to build exceptional desktop experiences together!

-*The essence of technology is by no means anything technological* - Martin Heidegger
+*"The essence of technology is by no means anything technological"* - Martin Heidegger